Private equity: Attractive opportunities for private investors away from the stock exchange

 Companies likewise benefit from private equity

-Although the time horizon can be ten or more years, the first dividends are generally paid to investors from the profits generated after just a few years.
+Although the time horizon can be ten or more years, the first distribtions are generally paid to investors from the exit of investments after just a few years.
 This allows private investors to benefit from private equity too.

 Private equity companies often hold a majority interest, meaning financial backers can influence corporate strategy – up to and including a complete takeover of the company.
 In many cases, however, companies get back on the growth track and/or improve their market position under the leadership of private equity companies.